-A Home Energy Score (HES) report is comprised of three parts: the Score itself, facts about the home and its estimated energy use, and recommendations to improve a home’s score.
+A Home Energy Score (HES) report is comprised of three parts: the Score itself, facts about the home with estimated energy use, and recommendations to improve a home’s score.

 This report is an energy efficiency score based on the home’s building envelope, heating, cooling, and hot water systems.
 A total energy use evaluation, as well as operating estimates by fuel type, assuming standard operating conditions.
 Recommendations for cost-effective improvements and associated annual cost savings estimates are included.
 These can be found in a section called; “Score with Improvements” which reflects the home’s expected score if the cost-effective improvements are made.

-Home Energy Scores are only required in Portland/Multnomah County detached and attached properties.
+Home Energy Scores are only required in the City of Portland for detached and attached properties.
 The seller does not have to provide this to a buyer but they are subject to fines if they do not.

 Additional information can also be found on The U.S Department of Energy’s website. www.HomeEnergyScore.gov